 - Fundamentals of Data Structures and Algorithms

-Bridge Courses are typically 15 weeks long.
+Bridge courses are typically 15 weeks long, and often offered in the summer prior to the commencement of the master’s program.
 Once completed, students can move on to the official coursework within their graduate program.

 Earning a Master’s Degree in Data Science

-A typical M.S. program of study requires between 30-36 credit hours, on average.
+A typical M.S. program requires between 30-36 credit hours, on average.
 2/3 of those credits are generally made up of core courses.
 For traditional students taking classes full-time, the graduate coursework can be completed within 3 semesters.
-Some accelerated learning programs can be found which allow a fast-track curriculum to be completed in 12 months, or 2 semesters.
-Part-time programs are less common, however, some schools allow extended completion times that stretch coursework over 5 semesters.
+Some accelerated programs can be found that allow a fast-track curriculum to be completed in 12 months, or 2 semesters.
+Part-time programs are less common, but some schools allow extended completion times that stretch coursework over 5 semesters.
 Online and night classes are often available for students with full-time jobs.